MHKhalil1/Day-Scheduler/README.md

 - I added a function to save the information in the local storage.
 - I added a function to process all the information.
 - I added a function to differ between past, present, future.
+- I added a function to allow the save icon to work.
 ### Screenshot

 #### URL